Incoming Freshman Fall 2014

 - Enclosure 4: College Program Standard Release Form

-- Enclosure 5: College Program Basic Medical Exam
+- Enclosure 5: College Program Medical Exam Form

-To apply for housing, Southern University Freshmen should go to this link and follow the instructions http://www.subr.edu/assets/Housing/Fall2013HousingApplication.pdf .
-You should send a copy of your housing application to our liaison, Ms. Troy Watson, by email firstname.lastname@example.org or by fax 225-774-3604.
+To apply for housing, Southern University Freshmen should go to this link and follow the instructions http://www.subr.edu/assets/Housing/Fall2014HousingApplication.pdf .
+You should send a copy of your housing application to our liaison, Ms. Troy Watson, via email at firstname.lastname@example.org or by fax 225-774-3604.
 This will allow us to place you in a dorm room with other NROTC Midshipman and will make your living arrangements much more convenient.
-SU Freshman will be placed in temporary dorms for Naval ROTC Orientation week and moved into their permanent dorms on Friday of orientation week.

 LSU Freshmen should apply for housing at www.lsu.edu/housing.
 LSU Midshipman have the option of living on campus in the ROTC dorm (West Laville Hall).
 This is a prime location on campus and dorms are offered on a first come first served basis.
 If you want to live in West Laville, you must contact Ms. Lin Warmsley as soon as possible by email Lwarms1@lsu.edu or by phone 225-578-8988 and let her know that you are an incoming Naval ROTC Midshipman.
 LSU freshmen will be housed in a temporary dorm on the LSU campus for Naval ROTC Orientation week, and transporation will be provided to and from the dorm daily.